-The size in the diameter of the hydrated Silica spheres determines the ‘play of colour’ by causing white light to refract and diffract.
+The size of the diameter of the hydrated Silica spheres determines the ‘play of colour’ by causing white light to refract and diffract.

 Example 1.
 Diffraction – light waves bend as they pass the edge of an object and around small particles.
-Within Opal, the light turns around tiny spheres of hydrated Silica and oxygen.
-Light diffraction can create the entire spectrum of colours.
+Within Opal, the light turns around tiny spheres of hydrated Silica and Oxygen and can create the entire spectrum of colours.

 Example 2.
-Refraction – when light travels from one medium to another medium with a different density, light changes direction.
+Refraction – when light travels from one medium that has a different density to another, light changes direction.
 Unlike a diamond, Opal doesn’t have a definitive Refractive Index (RI) because the refractive indices of the spheres of hydrated Silica vary.
 Therefore, the Refractive Index measurement for Opal can range between 1.37 – 1.52.

 You can see in example 1, the longer wavelengths of red, diffract more than the shorter wavelengths of violet.
 In example 2, the shorter wavelengths of violet refract more than, the longer wavelengths of red.